Skip to main content

 How do I avoid losing stitches when unzipping?

 Thread a needle through all the live stitches before you remove any waste yarn.
-Use a needle one or two sizes smaller.
-Work slowly, unzipping one stitch at a time.
+Use a needle one or two sizes smaller than your project needle, it slides through the loops more easily.
+Work slowly, unzipping one stitch at a time and placing each loop on the needle immediately.
+Never pull the waste yarn out all at once.

 Which provisional method is easiest for beginners?